alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [AALoaders](https://github.com/EngrAhsanAli/AALoaders) - AALoaders is a lightweight, easy-to-use and powerful progress view loaders framework, written in Swift.
 It uses simple native elements for progress loading with customisations and allow to use without creating instance.
 * [BmoImageLoader](https://github.com/tzef/BmoImageLoader) - BmoImageLoader is a progress animated component for UIImageView.
+* [BPCircleActivityIndicator](https://github.com/ppth0608/BPCircleActivityIndicator) - A lightweight and awesome loading Activity Indicator for your iOS app.
 * [BRCircularProgressBar](https://github.com/BrammanandSoni/BRCircularProgressBar) - It shows circular progress for multi purpose like download, upload and timer progress.
 * [CircleLoading](https://github.com/goldmoment/CircleLoading) - CircleLoading view.
 * [CircleSlider](https://github.com/shushutochako/CircleSlider)